mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 they developed a tool.
 I think at that point was called driver.
 You will not find it because it was a research tool, right.
 Not really popular and bad.
 The tool itself was really cool because it helped you understand cold.
-Um, my, my research area was called comprehension.
+Um, my, my research area was called code comprehension.
 And so really helping teams and engineers understand code.
 And so this tool was made in a way that you could Deepak and it showed, you know, the traces and the values as you just described.
 Right.
 But this is like, 15 years back pretty long time.
 So it was very novel at